 Virginia operates an All-Payer Claims Database and provides other datasets online relating to cost and quality, including the average charge data for 25 of the most frequently reported health care services.
 All medical facilities and health maintenance organizations are required to submit utilization data to the Commissioner to populate the database.
-For the 2015-2016 term, Virginia has passed legislation to increase transparency.
-Virginia also introduced legislation to reduce cost and increase access this past term, some of which, has been carried into the next legislative session in 2017.
+Virginia has been active in passing many legislations to increase healthcare transparency, for both the 2015-2016 and 2017-2018 legislative terms.

 Recent Legislative Developments

 |2018-2019||HB1003||Health care data reporting; penalty for failure to report.
 Provides that any medical care facility that fails to report data on utilization of services for which a certificate of public need is required or data on charity care provided to satisfy the conditions of a certificate of public need shall be subject to a civil penalty of up to $100 per day.||Active – Referred to Committee on Health, Welfare, & Institutions 1/9/18.|

 |HB1177||Health insurance; contracts with pharmacies and pharmacists, etc. Prohibits a pharmacy benefits manager from engaging in practices such as prohibition by a pharmacist or pharmacy from providing an enrollee individual information on the amount of the enrollee’s cost share for the enrollee’s prescription drug and the clinical efficacy of a more affordable alternative drug if one is available; prohibiting a pharmacist or pharmacy from offering and providing store direct delivery services to an enrollee as an ancillary service of the pharmacy; charging or collecting from an enrollee a cost sharing payment that exceeds the total submitted charges by the pharmacy for which the pharmacy is paid.||Active – Passed House and referred to Senate on 2/7/18.|